eitellauria/eitellauria.github.io/_pages/about.md

 </div>
 <br>
 <div>
-    <i>"Skeptical scrutiny is the means, in both science and religion, by which deep thoughts can be winnowed from deep nonsense."</i><br>
+    <i>"At the heart of science is an essential balance between two seemingly contradictory attitudes--an openness to new ideas, no matter how bizarre or counterintuitive they may be, and the most ruthless skeptical scrutiny of all ideas, old and new.
+This is how deep truths are winnowed from deep nonsense."</i><br>
     <div style="color: #999999; text-align: left;">- Carl Sagan [1934-1996]</div>
 </div>
 <br>